1170801121/1170801121.github.io/_posts/2019-09-20-Models for airports.md

-By establishing a mathematical model that considers factors such as safety, ride efficiency, management cost and uncertainty of passengers' boarding time in real situation, **we help the management department to simulate how to set "boarding point" and arrange taxis and passengers reasonably**, so that the total ride efficiency is the highest under the condition of ensuring the safety of vehicles and passengers
+Besides, by considering factors such as safety, ride efficiency, management cost and uncertainty of passengers' boarding time, **I helped the management department at airports to make decision on how to set the boarding point for passengers and arrange taxi drivers and passengers** to make the total ride efficiency the highest when ensuring the safety of vehicles and passengers.

-First of all, we consider how to ensure the safety of vehicles and passengers.
-After analysis and demonstration, according to a rule, **we first get a scheme of taxi entry and exit**, and in the scheme, we can properly arrange the time for passengers to get on the bus, so that the safety of passengers can be guaranteed, and the waiting time of passengers can be reduced as soon as possible, and the service comfort of passengers can be improved.
+To ensure the safety of vehicles and passengers, I **firstly established a scheme of taxi entry and exit**, and then properly arranged passengers to get on the taxis under the scheme to reduce the waiting time of passengers as soon as possible.

 <center>
 <img src="{{site.baseurl}}/assets/img/442.JPG" width="55%" height="55%" /><br>